I only see the worst in situations, and it's because my brain is wired this way

 >>> Read about 10 signs to recognize passive aggressive behavior

 Is there a cure for pessimism?

 Being cynical comes naturally to us and doesn’t require any effort; the brain does it all on its own.
 We could easily settle for it, except, over time, it’s a bit stressful, it’s belittling, it’s an obstacle to self-confidence, and it prevents you from moving on.
 It’s true, why make plans if the world is doomed to fail?
 That’s how you get trapped in a vicious cycle, where negativity leads to depression… do you get the logic?
 And depression is an illness, a serious illness.

 For our mental health and general wellbeing you have to make sure good moments prevail over others.
 Check out the symptoms and causes of an anxiety attack.

 5 to 30 seconds is the time it takes for a positive moment to be emotionally digested.
 In contrast, a negative event is instantly embedded.
 How can we fight this?
 By simply stopping and taking full advantage of the nice moment that has just taken place.
 Analyzing in detail everything you feel at that very moment.
 Be fully aware.

 When something nice happens to us, we don’t hesitate over sharing it.
 We tell someone about it, or even better, we write it down.
 Writing is what helps us make the most of a positive moment for even longer.

-Nowadays we are aware more than ever that sad or harrowing information goes around in a loop.
+Nowadays, we are aware more than ever that sad or harrowing information goes around in a loop.
 I have always believed that staying informed was very important.
 Spending days or weeks listening and dwelling on miserable information, on the other hand, is extremely harmful.
-So, from time to time, we should allow ourselves days without information or concentrate on positive news.
+So, from time to time, we should allow ourselves days without information or concentrate on good news.

 4. Stay realistic